IntraopFluids Anesthesia v2.0 — free on the web.

 Maintenance Fluid Rate (Holliday-Segar)

-The Holliday-Segar method estimates daily fluid requirements from caloric expenditure, using weight-based tiers.
-In this app it is used to calculate the fasting deficit (at the full Holliday-Segar rate), and as the basis for the intraoperative metabolic requirement in paediatric patients ≤10 kg.
+Used to calculate the fasting deficit (at full rate) and the intraoperative metabolic requirement for paediatric patients ≤10 kg.

 ≤10 kg → 4 mL/kg/hr